mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ------------ | --------------- | --------- |
-By clicking the "Add review" button without writing in the text box | Message "Please fill in this field" appear | Yes By clicking the "Cancel" button | Redirect to product detail page | Yes Filling the text box and click "Add Review" button |Redirected to product detail page, review added to product, added to database and message confirmation displayed| Yes
+By clicking the "Add review" button without writing in the text box | Message "Please fill in this field" appear | Yes By clicking the "Cancel" button | Redirect to product detail page | Yes Filling the text box and click "Add Review" button | Redirected to product detail page, review added to product, added to database and message confirmation displayed| Yes

 #### **_Edit review page_**
 action taken | expected result | functional
 ------------ | --------------- | --------- |
-Clicking on "Edit" review link if review is present| Redirect to edit review page | Yes Modifying the text then click "Edit review" button | Edit review , edit in database message confirmation displayed| Yes By clicking the "Cancel" button | Redirect to product detail page | Yes
+Clicking on "Edit" review link if review is present | Redirect to edit review page | Yes Modifying the text then click "Edit review" button | Edit review , edit review saved in database message confirmation displayed | Yes
+By clicking the "Cancel" button | Redirect to product detail page | Yes